singhmnprt01/Custom-Deep-Neural-Network-Package/README.md

 More detail are in "customdnn" folder - package files

-Attached customdnn_running is the notebook on how to use customdnn package
+Attached "customdnn_running" is the notebook on how to use customdnn package